Maya Taylor

 Parallel Programming Laboratory

-I am a third-year PhD student in the Department of Computer Science at the University of Illinois at Urbana-Champaign, advised by Professor Luke Olson.
+I am a PhD Candidate in the Department of Computer Science at the University of Illinois at Urbana-Champaign, advised by Professor Luke Olson.

 I'm fortunate to be funded by the 2023-2024 Andrew & Shana Laursen Fellowship and the DOE Computational Science Graduate Fellowship.